tschutter/recipes/r/sourdough_pizza_dough.md

 *Preheat*

-Preheat oven (and pizza stone if using) to 500 degrees F for 1 hour.
+Preheat oven to 500 degrees F.  If using pizza stone, preheat it for 1 hour.

 *Divide and Shape (10 minutes)*